dnnsharp/sharp-look-guide/page_management.md

 To export a page together with its content, follow the steps below:

-* access the page you need to convert it into template;
+* access the page you need to convert into template;

 * open Control Panel page and click on Export page option;

-* select the folder where you want the template to be saved (the default Templates folder is the recommended one)
+* select the folder where you want the template to be saved (the default Templates folder is the recommended one);

-* set a specific name in order to recognize it when you'll search for the template, set a description for the template and check Include Content;
+* set a specific name, a description and check Include Content;

-* click on Export
+* click on Export;

-open again the Control Panel page > click on Create page > select the template previously exported in Template drop down list
+* open Control Panel > click on Create page > select the template previously exported in Template drop down list;

-or access another existing page and if you need to import the template on it, open Control Panel page > click on Import Page button and select the folder and template you want to use - beware though that you can either replace the current page or you can create a new one by using the Import option.
+* or access another existing page and if you need to import the template on it, open Control Panel > click on Import Page and select the folder and template you want to use - beware though that you can either replace the current page or you can create a new one by using the Import option.

 Remove pages